Typhoon Faxai Rips Through Tokyo Area: At Least 2 Dead And 700,000 Without Power

 The death toll could rise as officials survey the damage.
 The Kyodo News Agency is reporting a third storm-related death, but it adds that the circumstances are still being investigated.

 The Tokyo Electric Power Co. says more than 850,000 customers were initially left without power by the storm.
-By Monday night local time, that number had dropped to around 700,000.
+By Monday night local time, that number had dropped to about 700,000.

 More than 100,000 people had been urged to evacuate from low-lying and other vulnerable areas, as the Japan Meteorological Agency warned of a possible record storm.